nikhil1raghav/Gophercises/quiz/README.md

 - `Timer` sends a message to a channel after time expires
 - A datatype for problems
 - A goroutine to get answers which pushes the answer in a channel, so that answers are non-blocking and not keep the program waiting after time expires
 - similar treatment to listen for SIGTERM, SIGKILL .
-Registered a channel to be notified when any such signal is received and then it will call endGame
+Registered a channel to be notified when any such signal is received and then it will call